phhei/ArgsValidNovel/index.md

 In recent years, there has been increased interest in understanding how to assess the quality of arguments systematically.
 [Wachsmuth et al.](https://aclanthology.org/E17-1017) proposed a framework for quality assessment consisting of the following top dimensions: logic, rhetoric, and dialectic.
 Regarding the dimension of logic, there has been some work to assess the quality of an argument or conclusion automatically.

-Recently, there has also been interest in generation conclusions or arguments.
+Recently, there has also been interest in the generation of conclusions or arguments.
 In order to guide the process of automatically generating a conclusion, our assumption is that we might need metrics that can be automatically computed to estimate the suitability and quality  of a certain conclusion.
 Two important metrics/objectives are that the conclusion is **valid**, that is, that the conclusion “follows” from the premise.
 At the same time, it is easy to produce conclusions that “follow” from the premise by repeating (parts of) the premise in the conclusion, trivially generating a “valid” but vacuous conclusion.
 In this sense, it is important to assess whether conclusions/arguments are not only valid, but also **novel**.

 We define **validity** as requiring the existence of logical inferences that link the premise to the conclusion.
 In contrast, **novelty** requires the presence of novel _premise-related_ content and/or combination of the content in the premises in a way that goes beyond what is stated in the premise.
 Hence, a conclusion that is valid but not novel could be a repetition, a paraphrase or a summary of the premise, and only a novel conclusion offers a piece of information that extends what is already covered by the premise – whether it supports or contests the premise.